asarkar/build-time-tracker/README.md

 buildTimeTracker {
-  barPosition = TRAILING or LEADING, default is TRAILING sort = false or true, default is false output = CONSOLE, other options are coming maxWidth = 80, such that your build logs don't look like Craigslist minTaskDuration = 1, don't worry about tasks that take less than a second to execute }
+  barPosition = TRAILING or LEADING, default is TRAILING sort = false or true, default is false output = CONSOLE, other options may be added in the future maxWidth = 80, so that your build logs don't look like Craigslist minTaskDuration = 1, don't worry about tasks that take less than a second to execute }
 ```